-The Plan was established with the expectation that it will continue indefinitely, however, the Company reserves the right to amend or terminate the Plan.
+The Plan was established with the expectation that it will continue indefinitely; however, the Company and the Union reserve the right to amend or terminate the Plan.

 2. Summary of Significant Accounting Policies

 Basis of Accounting

 The accompanying financial statements are prepared on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.